 Frankly, in a way, you stole my line, because it seemed to me administrations come and go, but bureaucracy lives forever.
 They give you the same answers.
-And these particular bills that I am concerned about essentially deal with the question of equity.
+And these particular bills that I am

 Just let me point out that the legislation that was adopted in 1971 for the purpose of providing that the investment tax credit would apply to single-purpose agricultural structures has been consistently obstructed by the administration of the IRS.
 And in all candor, it makes no difference, no difference, what administration is in power.